tushev/aojdk-updatewatcher/README.md

 * I'm not going to actively develop this app, it's mostly 'fire-and-forget' thing.
 However, some functionality may be added in future, there's a built-in update mechanism.

 ## ℹ Disclaimer
-The author does not provide any support related to AdoptOpenJDK.
+The author does not provide any support related to AdoptOpenJDK / Eclipse Temurin™ / IBM® Semeru® Open Edition.

-For support, please visit https://github.com/AdoptOpenJDK/openjdk-support/issues or their corresponding website - https://adoptopenjdk.net
+For support, please visit their corresponding websites: https://adoptopenjdk.net / https://adoptium.net / https://developer.ibm.com/languages/java/semeru-runtimes/

-⚠ This *(independent)* software does not GUARANTEE that you will always get the lastest version of AdoptOpenJDK.<br>**Normally, everything works OK, and you get timely updates.**<br>However, if something breaks or changes in AdoptOpenJDK API, then you may not get the latest version.<br>*No warranties provided (see [LICENSE](https://github.com/tushev/aojdk-updatewatcher/blob/master/LICENSE.txt)), use at your own risk*.
+⚠ This *(independent)* software does not GUARANTEE that you will always get the lastest version of AdoptOpenJDK, Eclipse Temurin™ and/or IBM® Semeru® Open Edition.<br>**Normally, everything works OK, and you get timely updates.**<br>However, if something breaks or changes in AdoptOpenJDK API (api.adoptopenjdk.net), then you may or may not get the latest version.<br>*No warranties provided (see [LICENSE](https://github.com/tushev/aojdk-updatewatcher/blob/master/LICENSE.txt)), use at your own risk*.

 **THIS SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.